Zeal8bit/Zeal-8-bit-OS/README.md

 DEFW my_driver0_deinit
 ```

-Registering a driver consists in putting these information (structure) inside a section called `DRV_VECTORS`.
+Registering a driver consists in putting this information (structure) inside a section called `DRV_VECTORS`.
 The order is very important as any driver dependency shall be resolved at compile-time.
 For example, if driver `A` depends on driver `B`, then `B`'s structure must be put before `A` in the section `DRV_VECTORS`.

 At boot, the `driver` component will browse the whole `DRV_VECTORS` section and initialize the drivers one by one by calling their `init` routine.
 If this routine returns `ERR_SUCCESS`, the driver will be registered and user programs can open it, read, write, ioctl, etc...

-A driver, can be hidden to the programs, this is handy for disk drivers that must only be accessed by the kernel's file system layer.
-In order to be hidden, the `init` routine should return `ERR_DRIVER_HIDDEN`.
+A driver can be hidden to the programs, this is handy for disk drivers that must only be accessed by the kernel's file system layer.
+To do so, the `init` routine should return `ERR_DRIVER_HIDDEN`.

 ## Virtual File System